Skip to content

 Why It Matters

-As we launch this Series, Bárbara’s story sets the tone for what we aim to celebrate: forward-thinking minds, new approaches to long-standing challenges, and the people behind the breakthroughs driving the photonics industry forward.
+As we launch this series, Bárbara’s story sets the tone for what we aim to celebrate: forward-thinking minds, new approaches to long-standing challenges, and the people behind the breakthroughs driving the photonics industry forward.
 Her perspective reminds us that persistence, clarity of vision, and a willingness to tackle the unknown are powerful ingredients for innovation.

 Andover Insights & Innovations